What is athletic training?

 Athletic training encompasses the prevention, examination, diagnosis, treatment and rehabilitation of emergent, acute or chronic injuries and medical conditions.
 Athletic training is recognized by the American Medical Association (AMA), Health Resources Services Administration (HRSA) and the Department of Health and Human Services (HHS) as an allied health care profession.

-The Master of Athletic Training Program, in the Allied Health Department, utilizes a proficiency-based medical model to educate students through classroom and clinical experiences.
+The Master of Athletic Training Program, in the School of Health Sciences, utilizes a proficiency-based medical model to educate students through classroom and clinical experiences.

 Who are athletic trainers?